amai-brat/uploader_frontend/README.md

 The AGPL 3.0 license requires anyone who modifies or distributes the software to make their source code available to end-users when the software is used over a network.
 It's like the GPL but with extra coverage for network usage.

+## Fork changes
+- Added Twitch OAuth2 with implicit flow to access your media between browsers

 ## Developing

 Once you've cloned the project and installed dependencies with `npm install` (or `pnpm install` or `yarn`)